 The climb to Cradle mountain didn’t take too long and I was greeted with a 360 degree views.
 I will let the photos below replace the thousand words that I could use to describe the views of the highlands.
 After time of self reflection and a start to the trip that promised only good things I descended and made it to the Waterfall Valley Hut, my first camp for the night.
 Although I carried a tent I chose to stay in the hut and socialise with the others.

 Day 2 Overland Track

 After a rather sleepless night due in part to my lack of earplugs we set off early to climb the dominating Barn Bluff which towers above the campsite and was a 7km round trip.
-The weather forecast for the next couple of days dictated that there was a low pressure trough approaching in a day or two and any side trips to the peaks would have to happen now while the weather was calm and still.
+The weather forecast for the next couple of days dictated our hiking plans.
+There was a low pressure trough approaching in a day or two and any side trips to the peaks would have to happen now while the weather was calm and still.

 Day 3 Overland Track

-The weather today started to take a turn with drizzle and a bit of wind, not too bad, just Tasmania telling us that good weather doesn’t last too long.
-It was a walk across the alpine regions with sections of soggy moorlands, damp rainforest and dryer forested areas.
+The weather today started to take a turn with drizzle and a bit of wind.
+It was just Tasmania telling us that good weather doesn’t last too long. the trail crossed the alpine regions with sections of soggy moorlands, damp rainforest and dryer forested areas.
 Valerie heard a noise in the bushes, it was an echidna.
 It disappeared in the thickly wooded scrub before we could get close to photograph it.

 Day 4 Overland Track